If you successfully completed the steps in Starting the

 You can even write multiple pieces of data.

-Warning: The examples in this guide use the
+Warning: The examples in this tutorial use the

-secrets to Vault.
-However, sending data as a part of the CLI command often end
+send secrets to Vault.
+However, sending data as a part of the CLI command often

-up in the shell history unencrypted.
-To avoid this, refer to the documentation or
+end up in the shell history unencrypted.
+To avoid this, refer to the Static

 »Getting a Secret